 General Tips and Info

-2017- As time permits, I will work on adding more to this page.
+2019- As time permits, I will work on adding more to this page.
 Please feel free to send me suggestions of things you would like to see listed.
+Many are asking for pictures of product examples, so I am adding them below.
 Grooming page now up here

 Some of my favorite grooming products are made by Chris Christensen.

-Ice on Ice is a grooming spray I
+Ice on Ice leave in Conditioner with Sunscreen Ready to Use 16 oz is a grooming spray I

 use each time I brush.
 It is a wonderful product, you use very little and it